 From a negligence perspective, Illinois common law maintains a separation of liability between independent and general contractors.
 Given the absence of a contract, or other factors discussed later, one who hires an independent or subcontractor is not responsible for the negligence of that person or company.
 In terms of subrogation, this can be quite frustrating.
 Take a case in which an insured hires a contractor for the installation of a satellite dish.
 That contract, which of course is hardly negotiable by the homeowner, includes a waiver for any damage or negligence on the part of any subcontractor that is retained to perform the work.
 A fire occurs and the expert points to the installation of the satellite.
 However, that subcontractor is one man and he didn’t have insurance.
 There is no path to get back to the original contractor.
 In all likelihood, because the subcontractor didn’t have insurance and a waiver exists, they have avoided responsibility and legal liability.

 So the first thing to look to in any case involving independent and subcontractors is the contract(s).
 You will want to review the contract between your insured and the individual or company they hired and the contract between the contracted company and their subcontractor.
 Make no mistake; you will have a better claim without the presence of contractual waivers.

-There are an infinite number of fact patterns, all in varying forms, that may emerge.
+There is an infinite number of fact patterns, all in varying forms, that may emerge.
 All said and done, it is best to have an attorney review.
 Even with the number of uninsured and irresponsible subcontractors out there, do not give up!
 Just because the general contractor didn’t perform the work, doesn’t mean that they’re off the hook for their subcontractors negligence.
 Get Keis George involved and we will help you get the general contractor.
-For this and other information, schedule a consultation with one of our Illinois subrogation attorneys.
+For this and other information regarding subcontractor liability, contact one of our Illinois subrogation lawyers.